Dynamical States and Bifurcations in Coupled Thermoacoustic Oscillators: Results and discussions

-As previously mentioned in Sec.~\ref{sec:IIIA}, we consider the system to have achieved AD state [depicted in Fig.~\ref{fig:7}(e)] if the oscillations in both the Rijke tubes are completely quenched after coupling the oscillators.
-The dynamical state wherein one of the oscillators exhibits a nearly quenched state (described by small-amplitude oscillations) and the other oscillator of the coupled system exhibits large amplitude oscillations is referred to as partial amplitude death \cite{atay2003total,koseska2013oscillation,dange2019oscillation}.
-In Sec.~\ref{sec:IIIA}, we asserted how a Rijke tube cannot maintain its steady state when it is coupled to another Rijke tube exhibiting LCOs due to coupling-induced periodic oscillations [Fig.~\ref{fig:2}(b) and \ref{fig:2}(c)].
-Hence, during the state of partial amplitude death (PAD), the oscillations in one of the Rijke tubes are not completely suppressed, but their amplitude is small as compared to the LCOs in the other Rijke tube.
-From Figs.~\ref{fig:7}(a) and \ref{fig:7}(b), we observe that for large negative values of $\alpha$, the relative amplitude suppression ($\Delta p/p_{rms,0}$) in oscillator B rises to about 80\% while oscillator A still exhibits high amplitude LCOs.
-We refer to this state as partial amplitude death in oscillator B (PAD\textsubscript{B}), illustrated in Fig.~\ref{fig:7}(g).
-Similarly, we say that the system is in a state of partial amplitude death in oscillator A (PAD\textsubscript{A}), depicted in Fig.~\ref{fig:7}(f), when oscillations in Rijke tube A are quenched by at least 80\% (i.e., $\Delta p/p_{rms,0}\geq80\%$) while Rijke tube B exhibits high amplitude LCOs.
+As previously mentioned in Sec.~\ref{sec:IIIA}, the system is said to have achieved AD state [depicted in Fig.~\ref{fig:7}(e)] if the oscillations in both the Rijke tubes are quenched after coupling the oscillators.
+The dynamical state wherein one of the oscillators exhibits a nearly quenched state (described by small-amplitude oscillations) and the other oscillator of the coupled system exhibits large amplitude oscillations is referred to as partial amplitude death (PAD) \cite{atay2003total,koseska2013oscillation,dange2019oscillation}.
+In Sec.~\ref{sec:IIIA}, we asserted how a Rijke tube cannot maintain its steady state when it is coupled to another Rijke tube exhibiting LCOs due to coupling-induced periodic oscillations [Figs.~\ref{fig:2}(b) and \ref{fig:2}(c)].
+Hence, during the state of partial amplitude death (PAD), the oscillations in one of the Rijke tubes are greatly suppressed and their amplitude is small as compared to the LCOs in the other Rijke tube.
+From Figs.~\ref{fig:7}(a) and \ref{fig:7}(b), we observe that for large negative values of $\alpha$, the relative amplitude suppression ($\Delta p/p_{rms,0}$) in oscillator A rises to about 80\% while oscillator B still exhibits high amplitude LCOs.
+We refer to this state as partial amplitude death in oscillator A (PAD\textsubscript{A}), illustrated in Fig.~\ref{fig:7}(g).
+Similarly, we say that the system is in a state of partial amplitude death in oscillator B (PAD\textsubscript{B}), depicted in Fig.~\ref{fig:7}(f), when oscillations in Rijke tube B are quenched by at least 80\% (i.e., $\Delta p/p_{rms,0}\geq80\%$) while Rijke tube A exhibits high amplitude LCOs.
 When the oscillations in either of the oscillators are not significantly quenched ($\Delta p/p_{rms,0}<80\%$ in both the oscillators), we assign the state as LCO (i.e., limit cycle oscillations).
 All amplitude measurements are acquired after a sufficiently long time such that the transients are negligible.